Is Your Electric Panel a Fire Risk?

 Throughout the 1970s, especially in the Western United States, it was common to have a Zinsco panel installed in a new building.
 When Zinsco was sold to GTE Sylvania in 1973, the company continued to make panels that included Zinsco somewhere in the name.
 Zinsco breaker production was halted in the mid-70s.

-If a breaker melts to a panel’s bus bar and can no longer adequately trip in case of an overcurrent or short circuit, an extreme amount of power from the outside electrical supply surges into a panel and circuits.
-Once that happens, the power can’t be stopped or shut off manually.
-Electricity will burn until it runs out of fuel or the wires melt.
+Also, a breaker can melt to a panel’s bus bar and will no longer adequately trip in case of an overcurrent or short-circuit resulting in an extreme amount of power from the outside electrical supply surging into the panel and circuits.
+Once that happens, the power cannot be stopped or shut off manually.
+Electricity flow will continue until shut off at the main or the wires melt.
 This leads to a panel that could overheat and catch fire.

 What should I do if I have a Zinsco panel?

-Unfortunately, a damaged Zinsco panel is not obvious by sight.
-You should have it inspected by a licensed electrical contractor in your community.
+Unfortunately, damaged or failing Zinsco breakers are not obvious by sight.
+You should have your panel inspected by a licensed electrical contractor.
 A reputable electrician should be willing to provide you with a 100% free safety analysis.
+Due to the inherent design flaw, all Zinsco breakers/panels should be replaced with current, UL listed equipment.

 In your electrical panel box, look for any panel labels that say: